Laurenhut/ME495-final-project/README.md

 * [ar_tagstr.msg][msg-tagstr]: contains contains the item label as a string and the pose as a geometry_msgs/Pose
 * [Open2.srv][srv-2]: Contains the service definition used to communicate with open_service.py and close_service.py.

+##### External packages
+* [ar_track_alvar][artrack]: This package will tack AR tags.
+* [CVBridge][cvbridge]: This package will convert ROS images into open CV images

 ##### [Launch Files][launch]

 * [baxter_sw.launch][launch-launch1]: This launch file will start the ar_track_alvar AR tag tracking and will sets the camera it identifies tags with to be the left hand camera.
 It will then start the artransforms.py, starbax_sw.py, table_cam_sw.py, movement.py, pose_and_item.py,close_service.py, and open_service.py python scripts in that order.
 There have been some instances of the [pose-and-item][src-pose] node crashing after startup.
-The suggested work-around for this is to either restart that node individually, or to operate the nodes manually.
+The suggested work-around for this is to either restart that node individually.

 [src]:https://github.com/Laurenhut/ME495-final-project/tree/master/src